warden-protocol/wardenprotocol/docs/developer-docs/docs/build-a-keychain/operate-a-keychain/create-a-keychain.md

     ```

     :::tip
-    In development genesis files, you'll typically find an account named `shulgin` that is preconfigured and ready for use.
+    If you used a `just` script or a devnet snapshot to run your node, the local account name is `shulgin`.
     :::

-3. In some of the commands, you'll also need to specify your **chain ID**, referenced as `my-chain-id`.
+3. In some of the commands, you'll also need to specify your **chain ID**.
 The actual value depends on the configuration you used when running your node.

     To check your chain ID, run this: